Ados-developer/MusicHub/README.md

   - Visual Studio Community 2026

 ## Login Information
-  -The login credentials are stored in the database at Data/MusicHubDbContext.
+  - The login credentials are stored in the database at Data/MusicHubDbContext.

 ## 🚀 How to Run the Project
   1. Clone the repository